praneeth-rdy/ubuntu-info/Database/MongoDb/readme.txt

 To populate data into the db from a dump folder (Command to run on system shell): mongorestore -d db_name dump_folder_path

+** If you've installed mongodb via the package manager, the data directory /var/lib/mongodb and the log directory /var/log/mongodb are created during the installation.

+- Default user account - mongodb

+** The official mongodb package includes a configuration file at /etc/mongod.conf